patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/10PRINT.png)

 Note:
-It's hard to say CHANCE or RANDOM with out pointing to the work of Casey Reas...
+It's hard to say CHANCE or RANDOM with out pointing to the work of **Casey Reas**...
-Casey in this book, and some of his talks, points to the complexity behind perfect computer random.
+Casey in this book, together with his collaborators points to the complexity behind perfect computer random.

-For example in GLSL Shaders, a parallel programing language designed to run in the graphic card, there is not a native function for random.
+For example in **GLSL Shaders, a parallel programing language designed to run in the graphic card, there is not a native function for random**.

 --